bthyreau/deeptiv/README.md

     -r   :  compute a rigid transform to MNI instead of the default affine.
             Useful to re-orient/crop images with challenging content or FOV.
-    -w   :  include a final SyN (non-linear warping) coregistration step (using the original image intensity onto the MNI152 T1 template)
+    -w   :  include a final SyN (non-linear warping) coregistration step (using the original image intensity, matched to the MNI152 T1 template)

+    --resample [ 1 | 1.5 | 2 ] : write a MNI-reoriented copy of the data, using
+            a standard MNI box with voxel resolution of 1, 1.5 or 2mm.
+(For more flexibility, use ANTs directly as suggested in the program output) Output will have the prefix affineMNI_ or synMNI_

     -t x :  use a different target for alignment. 'x' Must refer to its cortical and cerebrum mask (see -d), and have a '_tissues0.nii.gz' suffix